-Locke Lord Chicago Partner Molly McGinnis Stine and Of Counsel John Kloecker were quoted throughout The Legal Description’s 2015 Cyber Security Special Report addressing a number of cybersecurity issues including the need for a national standard in regulation for cybersecurity and the evolution of cyberthreats.
+Locke Lord Chicago Partner Molly McGinnis Stine was quoted throughout The Legal Description’s 2015 Cyber Security Special Report addressing a number of cybersecurity issues including the need for a national standard in regulation for cybersecurity and the evolution of cyberthreats.

-The lawyers also addressed the evolution of evolution of the cybersecurity environment with increased data breaches in the government and major companies.
-McGinnis Stine noted that "not only are cyberthieves getting advanced at an increasingly rapid pace, but their goals are shifting as well."
+She also addressed the evolution of the cybersecurity environment with increased data breaches in the government and major companies noting that "not only are cyberthieves getting advanced at an increasingly rapid pace, but their goals are shifting as well."
 She went on to state that “although much hacking activity is for financial gain of some sort, there are other kinds of intruders.
 Someone might want to prove they can get into the company’s system.
 There is also an increase in hacktivism."

 To read the 2015 Cyber Security Special Report in full, download a version on the The Legal Description.